Mutharimi/alx-pre_course/README.md

-I am yet to be a software enginneer.
+Here is a software engineer to be